-More specifically, restorative practices have been found to reduce school exclusions, improve staff sickness rates, reduce tensions in the work place, and give people greater confidence in managing difficult situations.
-In more serious circumstances, restorative practices has been effective in helping those who have experienced crime to heal and it can be used as an alterative to, or alongside more traditional justice responses.
+More specifically, restorative practices have been found to reduce school suspensions and expulsions, improve staff sickness rates, reduce tensions in the work place, and give people greater confidence in managing difficult situations.
+In more serious circumstances, restorative practices has been effective in helping those who have experienced crime to heal and it can be used as an alternative to, or alongside, more traditional justice responses.

-People who have participated in restorative practice training and are using it as a way of working, report that their work is easier, more enjoyable and more effective.
-The skills and tools help to separate emotions from the situation, focusing instead on solutions.
-Parents report better relationships with their children, residents report better relationships with their neighbours and young people report increased confidence and better relationships with their teachers, their families, their friends and their peers.
+People who have participated in restorative practice training and are using it as a way of working report that their work is easier, more enjoyable and more effective.
+Parents report better relationships with their children, residents report better relationships with their neighbours, and young people report increased confidence and better relationships with their teachers, their families, their friends and their peers.

-What do I need to do to use restorative practice?
+What do I need to do to use restorative practices?

 Many people use restorative approaches in their work already without naming them that.
-In order to use restorative practice consistently, it is helpful to attend an introductory training day (see link for training coming up) and then consider what further training is most relevant.
-The restorative practice tools and approaches can be easily incorporated into existing practice with the most common change being a shift from asking “why?” to “what happened?” whenever difficulties arise.
-If you are trying to work out whether restorative practices has an application in the area where you work, it could also be useful to see the useful links section and find other similar organisations who are already working restoratively.
+In order to use restorative practices consistently, it is helpful to attend an introductory training course and then consider what further training is most relevant.
+The restorative practices tools and approaches can be easily incorporated into existing practice with the most common change being a shift from asking “why?” to asking “what happened?” whenever difficulties arise.
+If you are trying to work out whether restorative practices has an application in the area where you work, it could also be helpful to see the useful links section of this website.

-Restorative approaches can be used at any point on the continuum of supports, form prevention and early intervention, right through to victim-offender mediation and serious offences.
-Where on this continuum you intervene, may slightly alter the approach.
-Restorative practice can be defined as an approach to restoring good relationships when there has been conflict or harm that attempt to incorporate either offender awareness of the harm they have caused, or offender efforts to pay back the community for that harm, without necessarily engaging in restorative justice or in any way repairing harm done to their own victims.
-Restorative Justice is a process whereby parties with a stake in a specific offence resolve collectively how to deal with the aftermath of the offence and its implications for the future.
+Restorative approaches can be used at any point across the range of supports, from prevention and early intervention, right through to victim-offender mediation and serious offences.
+Restorative Justice is a process whereby parties affected by an offence or wrongdoing resolve collectively how to deal with the aftermath of the offence and its implications for the future.
 Restorative justice can be an alternative to, or used in conjunction with, other criminal justice responses.

 How can restorative justice help someone who has been a victim of crime?